msmichellegar/oitnb/README.md

 [![Dependency Status](https://david-dm.org/jmnr/canary.svg)](https://david-dm.org/jmnr/canary)
 [![devDependency Status](https://david-dm.org/jmnr/canary/dev-status.svg)](https://david-dm.org/jmnr/canary#info=devDependencies)

-Canary is a code bragging community, built by four students at [Founders & Coders London](http://foundersandcoders.org/).
-Users are invited to brag to Canary about their coding triumphs and receive virtual applause for their breakthrough.
+This is a twitter clone purpose-built for talking about Orange is the New Black with spoilers.

-## Why are we building Canary?
+## Why?

-We're building Canary as a learning exercise in using Node.js for large-scale projects, as well as to provide a lifeline for needy coders in search of validation.
+## How is this built?

-## How is Canary built?
+This project is forked from the [Canary twitter clone](http://canaryapp.herokuapp.com) built at Founders & Coders London.
+That project was built as an exercise in using Node.js on a large scale.

-We followed these steps to build Canary:
+This is the process used to create that project:

 - [x] Make Create, Read and Delete (CR-D) endpoints
 - [x] Store tweets as JSON in memory (now obsolete, as we're using Redis)